-New Zealanders pay almost the same price as everyone else for Apple computers.
-That’s not the case with PCs.
+New Zealand’s PC buyers pay almost the same price as everyone else for Apple computers.
+That’s not the case with Windows PCs.
 That changes the way some of us think about buying and choosing devices.

 Writing at The Guardian, Jack Schofield tells a UK reader an Apple MacBook is an expensive choice for working from home.